What is Multiple Intelligence?

 How Teachers Can Help Students By Understanding Multiple Intelligences

 Gardner’s Multiple Intelligence Theory and how it relates to different learning styles can help educators better accommodate students.
 It is useful because it allows them to consider the wide variety of possible intelligence.
-In order to make learning opportunities more available to all students, it is beneficial to have an understanding of various teaching styles from which they can all learn.
+Understanding multiple intelligences and different ways to teach can help all students learn more.

 Learning preferences may also vary from student to student; some learn through visual presentations, some learn through hearing, and others learn through hands-on experience.
 These four learning types may help educators accommodate the different learning preferences of students: